Access to Building Policy

 - To provide opportunities outside the standard curriculum through professional workshops, guest artists, and educational travel.

-All those who participate in academic and artistic activities in the Department of Theatre are expected to adhere to these ideals:
+All those who participate in academic and artistic activities in the Program in Theatre are expected to adhere to these ideals:

-- Conduct in and out of the Theatre building reflects on the reputation of the Department of Theatre.
+- Conduct in and out of the Theatre building reflects on the reputation of the Program in Theatre.